Skip to content

 Level Speed Determinism Domain Coherency Use When

-L0 Fastest Highest Lowest Algorithm testing
+L0 Fastest Highest Lowest Algorithm testing (OV)

-L1 Fast High Low Business logic
+L1 Fast High Low Business logic (OV)

-L2 Moderate High High Integration testing
+L2 Moderate High High Integration testing (emulated IV and OV)

-L3 Slow Medium Highest Deployment validation
+L3 Slow Medium Highest Deployment and Post-Deployment validation (IV, OV and PV)

-L4 Continuous Low Highest Smoke tests
+L4 Continuous Low Highest Smoke tests (PV)

 @L0 - Fast Unit Tests